As part of our deep dive into the different types of jazz throughout history, join us for a short summary of the bebop jazz style.

-Well, musically, it’s a style that developed in 1940s New York distinctive for its fast speeds, virtuosic playing and complex melodies.
+Musically it’s a style of jazz that developed in 1940s New York, distinctive for its fast speeds, virtuosic playing, rapid chord changes and complex melodies.

 If you’re a non-musician, let’s put it like this…